Zeronix-Git/wargroove_lethal_simulator/README.md

 # Wargroove Lethal Simulator
 A tool to simulate the combat results between a defending unit, and any sequence of attackers, including hexes.

+## How does it work?
+The script re-implements the exact damage calculation logic used by the game to accurately simulate the results of any combat between an attacker and defender.
+Modify the `combat_simulator_example.py` file in order to use the script.
+Damage probabilities are (by default) calculated to 4 significant figures; however the program can easily be modified to work with a higher number of significant figures.

 ## Getting started
 Currently, the program is implemented as a Python script.
 You will need to have Python 3 installed on your device in order to be able to use this tool.
 The ultimate goal is to move to a more user-friendly interface, such as a web app frontend.